Kwbmm/WR-translator/README.md

 This is a home-made project I did to have quick access to translations from english to italian (my own language), and was further extended to support the main other languages available on Wordreference.

-Feel free to fork, modify and suggests improvements but **no guarantees on keeping this project up to date are given** as this is done during my free time.
+Feel free to fork, modify and suggest improvements.

+**No guarantees on keeping this project up to date are given** as this is done during my free time.

 # Requirements